sheepla/pingu/README.md

 ## Installation

-You can download executable binary from the latest release page.
+You can download executable binaries from the latest release page.

 > [latest release](https://github.com/sheepla/pingu/releases/latest)

 To build from source, clone this repository then run `go install`.
+Developing on `go1.18.3 linux/amd64`.

 ## LICENSE